sigstore/docs/content/en/cosign/further_usage.md

 * We can sign the full set of ordered base layers, and attach that signature as an annotation to the **last** layer in the resulting child image.

-This example manifest manifest represents an image that has been built from a base image with two layers.
+This example manifest represents an image that has been built from a base image with two layers.
 One additional layer is added, forming the final image.